yury-lysogorskiy/lammps/doc/src/molecule.rst

 correctly processed.
 LAMMPS provides a `JSON schema file
 <https://json-schema.org/>`_ for JSON format molecule files in the
 :ref:`tools/json folder <json>` to represent those conventions.
 Using the schema file any JSON format molecule files can be validated.
+Please note that the format requirement for JSON are very strict and the JSON reader in LAMMPS does not accept files with extensions like comments.
-Validating a particular JSON format molecule file against this schema ensures that both, the JSON syntax requirement *and* the LAMMPS conventions for molecule templates are followed.
-This is a formal check only and thus it **cannot** check whether the file contents are physically meaningful.
+Validating a particular JSON format molecule file against this schema ensures that both, the JSON syntax requirement *and* the LAMMPS conventions for molecule template files are followed.
+LAMMPS should be able to read and parse any JSON file that passes the schema check.
+This is a formal check only and thus it **cannot** check whether the file contents are consistent or physically meaningful.

 Here is a simple example for the same TIP3P water molecule from above in JSON format and also using :doc:`type labels <labelmap>` instead of